-As a staple food, you’ll find it in almost every household and student dorm.
 Whether it’s breakfast, lunch, or dinner, there’s no wrong time to eat pizza.
-Sometimes though, you’re too full to finish, resulting in leftover cold pizza.
+Sometimes though, you’re too full to finish, resulting in leftovers.
 So, can you microwave pizza?

-The simple answer is yes.
-You can absolutely microwave frozen pizza.
-It’s possible to reheat day-old pizza so that it tastes fresh.
-Although this is the most preferred way for most people, keep in mind that it will get soggy and won’t be as crispy as before.
+Yes, it’s possible to reheat day-old pizza inside a microwave so that it tastes fresh.
+While this is the most preferred way for most people, be mindful that it will get soggy and won’t be as crispy as before.

 However, microwaving pizza isn’t the ideal method to warm it up and revive the crust.
 Use a skillet or toaster oven instead.
 You’ll agree with me that not all of us are in a position to access serious kitchen appliances.

 What if microwaving is the only option for you.
 In our post today, we will discuss how to get better results without ruining your pizza.

 With this simple hack, your crust will hardly get chewy.
 If it isn’t a game-changer, then I don’t know what it is.

 Why Do People Prefer Using a Microwave to Cook Pizza?

 - A microwave takes the shortest time to cook.
 Sometimes what you need is a meal that cooks quickly.
 In about 8 minutes, your pizza is ready.

 - When cooking pizza fresh, most of your utensils will definitely become dirty.
 This could be the easiest way to ease the cleaning task of your dishes.